 • 1/8 teaspoon crushed red pepper red pepper flakes

-• Good olive oil
+• good olive oil

-• Chopped parsley optional
+• chopped parsley optional

-• Smoked or sweet paprika optional
+• smoked or sweet paprika optional

 Instructions

-• While the chickpeas simmer, place the garlic cloves, salt and lemon juice in a food process and process until almost puréed.
-Transfer the mixture to a small mixing bowl for 10 minutes to give time for the garlic to mellow.
-After 10 minutes, firmly press the mixture, with a rubber
+• While the chickpeas simmer, place the garlic cloves, salt, and lemon juice in a food processor and process until almost puréed.
+Transfer the mixture to a small mixing bowl for 10 minutes to allow the garlic to mellow.
+After 10 minutes, firmly press the mixture, with a rubber spatula, through a fine-mesh sieve over a small bowl to release as much liquid as possible.
+Pour the liquid back into the food processor bowl and discard the solids.

-• Add the tahini, cumin and red pepper flakes.
+• Add the tahini, cumin, and red pepper flakes.
 Pulse 5 times to combine.
 With the motor running, add ¼ cup ice water, by the tablespoon, and process until smooth.
 (Note: The mixture may seize up at first, but keep adding water and processing; all will be fine.)
-Process the tahini mixture (adding extra ice water if needed) until it is smooth, pale and thick (but not too thick).
+Process the tahini mixture (adding extra ice water if needed) until it is smooth, pale, and thick (but not too thick).

 • Add the cooked, drained chickpeas and process until ultra smooth and creamy.
 (If desired, add more ice water, by the tablespoon.)
 NOW…purée it even more until it is creamier, smoother, lighter and fluffy(ish).